...

 NON SURGICAL SKIN CANCER TREATMENT

 Dr. Marguerite Germain and the Germain Dermatology team want patients dealing with non-melanoma skin cancer to know that an effective and comfortable solution is available.
-GentleCure superficial radiation therapy as a noninvasive, virtually painless treatment for basal cell carcinoma and squamous cell carcinoma.
+Superficial Radiation Therapy (SRT) as a noninvasive, virtually painless treatment for basal cell carcinoma and squamous cell carcinoma.

 There are no incisions, so post-treatment reconstructive surgery isn’t needed.
 Sessions are quick, no down time.